4elta/recon/README.md

                         how many scans should be running concurrently on a single target (default: 2) -m seconds, --max_time seconds
-                        maximum time in seconds each scan is allowed to take (default: 3600) -v, --verbose         show additional info including all output of all scans -n, --dry_run         do not run any command; just create/update the 'commands.csv' file -r <host>:<protocol>:<port>:<service> [<host>:<protocol>:<port>:<service> ...], --rescan <host>:<protocol>:<port>:<service> [<host>:<protocol>:<port>:<service> ...] re-scan certain hosts/protocols/ports/services and overwrite existing result files; you can use '*' if you cannot or don't want to specify a host/protocol/port/service part
+                        maximum time in seconds each scan is allowed to take (default: 3600) -n, --dry_run         do not run any command; just create/update the 'commands.csv' file -r <host>:<protocol>:<port>:<service> [<host>:<protocol>:<port>:<service> ...], --rescan <host>:<protocol>:<port>:<service> [<host>:<protocol>:<port>:<service> ...]
+                        re-scan certain hosts/protocols/ports/services and overwrite existing result files; you can use '*' if you cannot or don't want to specify a host/protocol/port/service part